LukeShawket/Stock-News-Alert/README.md

 4. Run the application:
    python main.py
 # Usage 🚀
-• Customize your settings in the main.py file and the .env file.
+• Customize your settings in the main.py file and set environment variables.

 • Run main.py on cloud everyday get stock and news alert on your phone.